-You’ve just started your live streaming career, or you’ve been streaming for a while, but the results don’t meet your expectations?
-Maybe you have thought about getting more followers on Twitch and why one succeeds while others don’t.
-In this article, we’ll take a look at the best streamers’ examples and talk about some good (and bad) ways to grow your Twitch channel.
+You’ve just started your live streaming career, or you’ve been streaming for a while, but the results aren’t meeting your expectations?
+Maybe you’ve thought about getting more followers on Twitch and wonder why one streamer succeeds while others don’t.
+In this article, we’ll cover good (and bad) ways to grow your Twitch channel and increase your followers.

 When we speak about live streaming, the first platform that comes to mind is probably Twitch.
-There's no surprise here — it's a live streaming industry leader, possessing 67.6% of the market share in Q2 of 2020.
-If this number is not impressive enough, look at this: Twitch hosts 15 million unique visitors and 500,000 streamers daily.
-On one hand, it is a challenging task to stand out from such an immense crowd, but on the other, there's a great chance to find like-minded people.
+That’s no surprise — it's a live streaming industry leader, possessing 73% of the market share.
+If this number is not impressive enough, look at this: Twitch hosts 30 million daily active users and each month, 7.6 million streamers broadcast at least once.
+On the one hand, it’s a challenging task to stand out from such an immense crowd.
+But on the other hand, there's a bigger chance to find like-minded people.

 Monetization is another great benefit of streaming on Twitch.
 There are multiple ways to make a profit, such as donations and ad revenue.
 Another option is to become a Twitch affiliate.
 The affiliate status allows you to earn revenue from subscriptions, enabling Bits, and game sales.
-Live streaming can be a very lucrative profession — let's look at the Twitch top streamers.
-According to some estimations based on such data as viewers and subscriber count, live streamers that earn the most per month are:
+Live streaming can be a very lucrative profession — let's look at who has the most followers on Twitch and how much they earn.
+According to some estimations based on data such as viewers and subscriber count, live streamers that earn the most per month are:

 Being a top streamer is great, but what about others?
 Well, even if you have a small audience of up to 100 subscribers, you can earn about $500 a month.
 Not bad for a start, but you can try out our tips and increase your chances of growing your Twitch channel.